The art of numbers: Pricing strategies and psychology

 One of the most basic pricing strategies is markup (or cost-plus) pricing.
 Add up all of your costs for a product, then tack on your profit margin—be it 5% or even 20%.

 This strategy is exceedingly simple.
-You don’t have to do any surveying of the market or in-depth analysis.
+You don’t have to conduct customer research or do an in-depth analysis of the market.
 Just some simple math.
 The name, cost-plus, says it all—your costs plus your margin.

 This is not to say that there aren’t cons to this strategy.
 There are always cons.
 With cost-plus pricing, profits aren’t certain to remain consistent because costs may change.